Food Network Celebrity Chef Maneet Chauhan Shares Her Favorite Wines to Pair With Indian Cuisine

 Glenn Proctor is part of Sonoma County Royalty.
 The Puccioni’s were one of the original Italian farming families in Dry Creek Valley, dating back to the early 1900s.
 Puccioni Vineyards is committed to making distinctive Zinfandel and Petite Sirah from the Puccioni Ranch in the Dry Creek Valley of Sonoma County.
 Founded by Glenn’s Great Grandfather in 1904, their grape growing and winemaking knowledge has passed down from previous generations.
 Their style is to “let the vineyard speak” by producing concentrated wines in a complex and rustic style that exhibits characteristics of the site.
 Drink in this fascinating episode with Glenn Proctor.

-Posted in Articles | Comments Off on Fourth Generation Winegrower Glenn Proctor’s Grandfather Once Told Him, “You’re Going To College To Learn What I Already Taught You!”
+Posted in Podcasts | Comments Off on Fourth Generation Winegrower Glenn Proctor’s Grandfather Once Told Him, “You’re Going To College To Learn What I Already Taught You!”

 Tyler Klick Knows – And Grows – Wines From The Ground Up